arnaud-lb/MtHaml/README.markdown

 ## Escaping

-MtHaml will escape everything by default.
+MtHaml escapes everything by default.
 Since Twig already supports auto escaping it is recommended to enable it in Twig and disable it in MtHaml:

 `new MtHaml\Environment('twig', array('enable_escaper' => false));`